dscp46/rpt-agent/doc/Protocol.md

 ## Abstract

-This document describes RRCP, a protocol designed to control, monitor, and provision amateur radio repeaters.
+This document describes RRCP, a protocol designed to control, monitor, and to trigger provisioning of amateur radio repeaters.

 ## Rationale